Jorge Porcel

 Jorge Raúl Porcel de Peralta (/es/; 7 September 1936 – 16 May 2006), known as Jorge Porcel, was an Argentine comedy actor and television host.
 He was nicknamed El Gordo de América (America's Fat Guy).
 Porcel is considered, along with Alberto Olmedo, one of Argentina's greatest comic actors of the twentieth century.

+Early life

+Porcel was born on 7 September 1936 at the Rivadavia Hospital in the Recoleta neighborhood of Buenos Aires.
+He was the son of Concepción Pussillico, a native of Sicily, and Segundo Porcel de Peralta, from the Tulumba Department of Córdoba Province, Argentina.